MicrosoftDocs/xamarin-docs/docs/android/platform/binding-kotlin-library/walkthrough.md

     }
     ```

-    Moreover, related types such as UIntArray, UShortArray, ULongArray, UByteArray are also affected by Kotlin.
+    Moreover, related types such as `UIntArray, UShortArray, ULongArray, UByteArray` are also affected by Kotlin.
 The method name is changed to include an additional suffix and parameters are changed to an array of elements of signed versions of the same types.
-In the example below a parameter of type UIntArray is converted automatically into int[] and the method name is changed from fooUIntArrayMethod to fooUIntArrayMethod--ajY-9A.
+In the example below a parameter of type `UIntArray` is converted automatically into `int[]` and the method name is changed from `fooUIntArrayMethod` to `fooUIntArrayMethod--ajY-9A`.
 The latter is discovered by Xamarin.Android tools and generated as a valid method name:

     ```Kotlin
     public open fun fooUIntArrayMethod(value: UIntArray) : String {